ezchen/Per6-Chen-Dong-WebcamArcade/README.md

 - Contains a LinkedList of history of commands and a Stack of optional redo commands

 __PongScreen__
-- Pong!
+- Classic Pong game

+#### Algorithms

 __Mean Shift Algorithm__
 - Separate colors into RGB (red green blue)
 - Find the weighted mean of all the colors in a Rectangle, then move to that mean
   - The weight is given by w = e^(-k*Distance(colorTracked, colorPixel)^2)
-  - Credits to cmsoft.com for this weighted pixel equation
+  - Credits to cmsoft.com and its color tracking case study

 __Undo/Redo in DrawScreen__
 - All commands are added to the end of the linkedlist (like a stack, but we need to iterate through the list to draw the rectangles)